SkyDev125/logseq/pages/IST___2___1___SO___Locks.md

 				  int pthread_cond_wait(pthread_cond_t *restrict cond,
 				             pthread_mutex_t *restrict mutex);
 				  ```
-				- Requires the lock atomically, when signalled.
+				- Unlocks the lock when activated.
+Waits, then re-acquires the lock atomically, when signalled.
 				- Recommended to check the condition again, just in case it might have been changed by a different thread.
 			- Signal
 				- ```cpp